midkemianavenger/TestingExamples/.github/pull_request_template.md

+### :warning: Your PR will not be reviewed until all relevant boxes are checked :warning:

 ## Describe your changes

 ## Issue ticket number and link

 ## Checklist before requesting a review
 - [ ] I have performed a self-review of my code
+- [ ] I have brought this branch up to date with the branch this PR is pointing to
+- [ ] I have run all new and existing automation tests locally and they are all passing :white_check_mark:
-- [ ] If it is a core feature, I have added thorough tests.
+- [ ] This is a example of what you can add.
-- [ ] Do we need to implement analytics?
-- [ ] Will this be part of a product update?
-If yes, please write one phrase about this update.